 - Each Penn+Box account includes 50 GB storage on a secure cloud server.

 - You must activate your Box account at http://upenn.box.com

 - The Box Login uses a separate set of credentials (note the different email address):

 - Add Your Wharton Address Penn+Box service is not tied to your Wharton account.
 We recommend adding your Wharton address so that people can use it to share documents more easily:

 - Log into Box using the credentials above

-- Click the Gear icon next to your name in the upper right of the screen
+- Click the Circle icon with your name in the upper right of the screen

 - Choose Account Settings and scroll down to the Login and Email Addresses section.

-- Click Add more emails, and enter your Wharton address
+- Click Add Email, and enter your Wharton address

 - Log in to your Wharton email account, and follow the steps in the Verification email.
 (There may be a delay; please wait a few minutes.
 If it doesn't come, you can click the Resend Confirmation email link in Penn+Box.)